SimenRom/Stop-all-debugging-VSCode/README.md

 # SAD README

 This plugin makes it easy to stop all debugging sessions.
-Two ways: use the command 'Stop all debugging' or just 'SAD', or use the button in the task bar down to the right.
+Two ways: use the command 'Stop all debugging'/'SAD', or use the button in the task bar down to the right.

 ![Image of the button](https://i.imgur.com/PbZtyJh.png)